collectiveacuity/labPack/docs/clients.md

 ### Import:
 labpack.storage.appdata.appdataClient
 ### Description:
-a low-level class of methods for managing file storage in local app data
+a class of methods for managing file storage on local device in app data

-        NOTE:   class is designed to store json valid data nested in a dictionary structure. acceptable data types include:
-                    boolean
-                    integer or float (number)
-                    string
-                    dictionary
-                    list
-                    none
-                to store other types of data, try first creating an url safe base64 string using something like:
-                    base64.urlsafe_b64encode(byte_data).decode()
+        NOTE:   appdataClient is designed to store byte data, so encoding (or decoding) different types of file types must be handled by the application prior (or after) data is saved (or loaded)
 ### \__init__
 #####
 **Signature:**